 ATE insurance allows solicitors to provide a No Win No Fee service and covers any costs you might need to pay the defendant if your case fails.

 Key Points To Keep In Mind Regarding CFAS

 - A CFA is not just a casual, oral agreement between you and your solicitor.
-It is a written agreement that is legally binding, which features a detailed explanation of all clauses.
+It is a written agreement that is legally binding and features a detailed explanation of all clauses.

-- The ‘success fee’ percentage should be decided upon at this stage and the agreed upon percentage should be mentioned in the CFA.
+- The ‘success fee’ percentage should be decided upon at this stage and the agreed-upon percentage should be stated in the CFA.

 Although most solicitors will have almost similar terms and conditions in their CFAs, there will be a few differences so make sure you read through it before you sign the document.

 Using A Conditional Fee Agreement To Fund A Personal Injury Claim